 Red Bus Bistro

 Looking to try something new next year?
-Step on board the Red Bus Bistro to enjoy an experience of a life time with either afternoon tea, gin or gourmet burger.
+Step on board the Red Bus Bistro to enjoy an experience of a lifetime with either afternoon tea, gin, or a gourmet burger.

 On-board The Red Bus Bistro in Edinburgh ©MDHarding

-This summer seen the Great Exhibition of the North, celebrating the North of England's pioneering spirit.
-The country's biggest event in 2018, packed with amazing exhibits, live performances, artworks and more into 80 days.
+This summer saw the Great Exhibition of the North, celebrating the North of England's pioneering spirit.
+The country's biggest event in 2018, was packed with amazing exhibits, live performances, artworks, and more in 80 days.